uspki/policies/certificate-policy.md

 ## 4.4 Certificate acceptance

 ### 4.4.1 Conduct constituting certificate acceptance
-Failure to object to the certificate or its contents shall constitute acceptance of the certificate.
+Failure of the subscriber to object to the certificate or its contents shall constitute acceptance of the certificate.

 ### 4.4.2 Publication of the certificate by the CA
-No stipulation.
+As specified in Section 2.1, all CA certificates SHALL be published in repositories.
+CAs SHALL publish all Subscriber certificates in two (2) Certificate Transparency Log servers.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities
 No stipulation.